Argentine Senate set to approve YPF takeover bill

-BUENOS AIRES (Reuters) - Argentina’s Senate was set to approve the expropriation of the country’s biggest oil company on Wednesday, underscoring broad domestic support for a move that has nonetheless sparked outrage among foreign investors.
+BUENOS AIRES (Reuters) - Argentine senators on Wednesday were set to approve the nationalization of the country’s biggest oil company, underscoring broad domestic support for a move that sparked outrage among foreign investors and trade partners.

-President Cristina Fernandez, who controls both houses of Congress, unveiled plans last week to seize a 51 percent stake of YPF from Spain’s Repsol.
-She accuses the company of under-investing and under-producing in Argentina, a charge that Repsol dismisses.
+President Cristina Fernandez, who controls both houses of Congress, unveiled plans last week to seize a controlling 51 percent stake of YPF (YPFD.BA) from Spain’s Repsol (REP.MC).

 Most Argentines support the move to renationalize YPF, which was privatized in the 1990s after 70 years under full state control.
-Many blame the privatizations and other free-market reforms of that decade for provoking Argentina’s 2001/02 financial meltdown.
+They blame the free-market policies of that era for precipitating an economic meltdown in 2001/02.

 Latin America’s No. 3 economy has yet to return to global credit markets a decade after its crippling 2001/02 financial crisis and sovereign debt default -- the biggest in history.